vishalbalaji/trpc-svelte-query-adapter/README.md

 }
 ```

-4. Finally, create your client with `trpc`.
+4. Finally, create your client with the exported `trpc` function.

 ```svelte
 <!-- routes/+page.ts -->